getify/foi-lang/formalization-work/Foi-Specification.md

 Cross-module pending is a module-scope phenomenon.
 An inner scope's section is governed by §2.2.6 unchanged.

-#### §2.2.5 End-of-Section Force and Resolution
+#### §2.2.5 The End-of-Section Settle Pass

 At the moment the `def` statement(s) section completes, the runtime performs a final resolution pass over every binding in the scope:

 1. Every binding's value is structurally walked.
-2. Every thunk encountered -- held directly by a binding, or carried inside a structural value (record field, tuple slot, captured closure variable, container element) -- is forced.
+2. Every thunk encountered -- held directly by a binding, or carried inside a structural value (record field, tuple slot, captured closure variable, container element) -- is settled.
 3. A thunk whose pending set is empty resolves cheaply (its referenced identifiers all became bound during the section).
 4. A thunk whose pending set is non-empty at end-of-section cannot resolve; this is reported as a resolution failure.

-This pass is the point at which carried thunks become forced.
+This pass is the point at which carried thunks settle.
 During the section, carry operations defer the question of whether a thunk's value is needed; at end-of-section, that question is answered for every thunk in scope.
 Anything still pending is reported.

 After this pass, no thunks remain in any value reachable from the scope.
 The scope's bindings, and all values reachable through them, contain only resolved values from end-of-section onward.
 Code in the surrounding scope, in the statement-block, in escaped values, and in any future continuation of execution interacts only with values.